nshuklaDS/Lab_Pr_Review_Demo/README.md

 - **Continuous, incremental reviews**: Reviews are performed on each commit within a pull request, rather than a one-time review on the entire pull request.
-- **Cost-effective and reduced noise**: Incremental reviews save on OpenAI costs and reduce noise by tracking changed files between commits and the base of the pull request.
 - **Chat with bot**: Supports conversation with the bot in the context of lines of code or entire files, useful for providing context, generating test cases, and reducing code complexity.